dprophet/cloud_sensor_array/README.md

   6. Ease of upgrading and fixing BETA units
     * Once a unit gets installed at a remote location the ability to remotely diagnose a problem becomes important.
     * Initially remote monitoring of the device is more important than remote upgrades

 ##### BETA Hardware
   1. Hardware price vs Time to market are both important but not critical.
   2. Possibly interconnected devices.
 1 device for internet, 1 for sensors, 1 for camera?

 # Phase 3 (Production Product)
+### Product Product for sensor array (500 units?)
 ##### Requirements
   1. Same as phase 2
   2. Solar is required so lower consumption is important

 ##### Production Hardware
   1. Hardware simplicity is very important
     * Wires and solder joints cause points for failure
     * Integrated/stacked boards are the normal to prevent high maintenance costs and returns
   2. Hardware must be integrated or simple stacking for simplicity
+  3. Tight enclosure so hardware must be at its final form factor
+  4. Hardware will be installed in its final enclosure.